Oracle Tutorial

 The SHUTDOWN TRANSACTIONAL does not require any instance recovery procedure on the next database startup.

 The optional LOCAL mode waits for only local transactions to complete, not all the transactions.
-Then it shuts down local instance.
+Then it shuts down the local instance.
 This option is useful in some cases e.g., a scheduled outage maintenance.

 SHUTDOWN ABORT